Peter Hammill: Live performances

 Live concerts by Peter Hammill are characterised by a degree of unpredictability, in terms of the songs played, the arrangements and the players involved.
 Hammill generally does not undertake live tours to promote albums.
 Whenever he plays with a certain predominant line-up, almost always there will also be concerts interspersed with different permutations of musicians, so the word "tour" is not always very applicable.

-From September 1981 until September 1985 Hammill played with the K group, playing raw, energetic, new-wave rock.
-A live recording of a number of these concerts was released as The Margin.
+From September 1981 until August 1984 Hammill played with the K group, playing raw, energetic, new-wave rock.
+A live recording taken from 4 concerts from Oktober 1983 was released as The Margin (1985).
 In March and April 1983, Hammill with John Ellis was the support act for Marillion on their UK tour in support of their debut album Script for a Jester's Tear.

+He toured again with Ellis in November 1988 and spring 1989.

 From February until October 1990 he played with Nic Potter on bass and Stuart Gordon on violin.
 A live recording of these shows was released as Room Temperature.
-From April 1993 until August 1996 they were joined by Manny Elias on drums.
+In 1992 a few shows were performed as quartet with the keyboard player David Lord added.
+From April to June 1993 Hammill, Gordon and Potter were joined by Manny Elias on drums and toured as "The Peter Hammill Band"..
 A live recording of these shows was released as There Goes The Daylight.
 From October 1994 until August 1996 Hammill played with David Jackson on flutes and saxophones, Stuart Gordon on violin and Manny Elias on drums (this line-up is sometimes informally referred to as the Peter Hammill Quartet).

 From January 1998 until November 2006 Hammill played with just Stuart Gordon on violin.
 Of these shows the live recording Veracious was released.

 From 1969 on, Hammill has also performed solo concerts, with just guitar and keyboards.